-Stylized Result 10.
-Foreign-owned firms are less financially constrained than domestic ones.
+Stylized Result 10- Foreign-owned firms are less financially constrained than domestic ones.

 Firms that have access to foreign capital markets are expected to be less financially constrained than those that have to resort solely to national capital markets, thus facing information asymmetries and severe financial constraints.
 Ownership (national versus foreign) is believed to create a wedge between firms that have access to outside markets (foreign-owned) and those that do not.
-Resorting to leverage, Blalock et al. (2008), for example, find evidence for Indonesia (following the 1997 East Asian financial crisis) suggesting that firm ownership is an important determinant of investment as foreign ownership is associated with firms not being financially constrained.
+Blalock et al. (2008), for example, find evidence for Indonesia (following the 1997 East Asian financial crisis) suggesting that firm ownership is an important determinant of investment as foreign ownership is associated with firms not being financially constrained.
 Colombo and Stanca (2006) also observe this wedge in budget constraints for firms in Hungary over the period 1989-1999.
 The introduction of financial reforms in the country leads domestic firms to face stronger constraints with respect to foreign-owned firms.
 Public firms (particularly small ones), however, were unaffected and remained under soft budget constraints.
 Hutchinson and Xavier (2006) show that foreign owned firms in Slovenia are less constrained and Ruiz-Vargas (2000) corroborate these results for the case of Puerto Rico.
+Finally, Beck et al. (2006), using a firm-level survey conducted in 1999 and 2000 over 80 countries, find that domestic firms report higher financing obstacles.